boxcutter/macos/README.md

 `vagrant-serverspec` plugin to be installed with:

     vagrant plugin install vagrant-serverspec

-The `Makefile` has individual targets for each box type with the prefix `test-*` should you wish to run tests individually for each box.
+The `test-box` script will configure vagrant to run all the box tests.

+    bin/box test osx1011 vmware

-Similarly there are targets with the prefix `ssh-*` for registering a newly-built box with vagrant and for logging in using just one command to do exploratory testing.
-For example, to do exploratory testing on the VirtualBox training environmnet, run the following command:
+Similarly the `ssh-box` script will register a newly-built box with vagrant and permit you to login to  perform exploratory testing.
+For example, to do exploratory testing on the VMware version of the box, run the following command:

+    bin/box ssh osx1011 vmware
     make ssh-box/virtualbox/osx109-nocm.box

-Upon logout `make ssh-*` will automatically de-register the box as well.

 ### Makefile.local override

 You can create a `Makefile.local` file alongside the `Makefile` to override